tprasadtp/protonvpn-docker/README.md

 - Log in to ProtonVPN and go to **Downloads** → **WireGuard configuration**.
 - Enter a name for the key, and select features to enable like NetShield and VPN Accelerator & click create.
+  Some users have reported issues (#236,#211) when NetShield is set to `Block malware, ads and trackers`.
+Please see [Troubleshooting] for a work-around.
 - Generated config might look something like below,
     ```ini
     [Interface]